Preview: Wondering what to add to a salad to make it less boring? These ideas are especially for taking salad to the office or on the road.

 I can’t store a lot of bottles of salad dressing in our small work refrigerator, so I have devised an alternative system.
 In the past, I used small (2-3 oz) hard plastic containers to make individual servings.
 But they were hard to keep up with inside the dishwasher and my “plastics” drawer.

 Does anyone else have problems with missing lids or unmatched sets?

 I found the solution at the restaurant supply store–small, inexpensive individual plastic cups with lids like restaurants use.
 Can’t beat them for convenience.
 Toss when done.

 I like the small size for two reasons: portion control and easy-to-carry in my lunch bag.
 Prepare plenty and store in the butter compartment of the refrigerator.
 It’s not a satisfactory place to store butter because butter needs the coldest spot in the fridge.

 Regarding the dressing itself, I prefer homemade.
 But time constraints and laziness more often prevail.
 I look for something at or below 80 calories per serving.
 For a quart jar of lettuce, I need about 2-3 oz.
 The amount varies according to the viscosity of the dressing.

 My favorite is the Honey Mustard Great Seasons Brand from Walmart.
-I have done extensive research on diet Honey Mustard Dressing, and declare this one the winner.
+I have tried many brands of diet Honey Mustard Dressing, and declare this one the winner.

 I also like Ken’s Raspberry Pecan and most any of the diet balsamic vinaigrette dressings.
 Beware of the extremely low-calorie dressings.
 I think they taste like flavored water but suit yourself.
 I’m not willing to eat crummy food in the name of saving calories.